 The John Marshall Review of Intellectual Property Law ("RIPL") is a student-run organization that is committed to continuing the tradition of excellence in the field of intellectual property at The John Marshall Law School.
 RIPL is an outgrowth of John Marshall’s intellectual property law program, one of the oldest and most comprehensive programs in the United States.
 RIPL publishes scholarly work in four yearly issues by prominent and experienced judges, law school professors, and practitioners in the intellectual property field, along with student comments.

-Current Issue: Volume 14 (2014-2015), Issue 3 (2015)
+Current Issue: Volume 14 (2014-2015), Issue 4 (2015)

-The Next Great Copyright Act and the Future of Radio, 14 J. Marshall Rev. Intell.
+The U.S. and Russian Patent Systems: Recent Amendments and Global Implications for the Protection of Intellectual Property Rights, 14 J. Marshall Rev. Intell.
 Prop.
-L. 378 (2015)
+L. 504 (2015)